lukinhas563/api-project-c/README.md

 # E-Ficaz

-A API for contabilit system made on Node.js
+An API for accounting system made in Node.js

 1. [How to start](#howToStart)
 2. [How to use](#howToUse)